 - The Michelin guide to dining in Paris.
 Michelin is the standard bearer of restaurant reviews in both Paris and France, generally.

-And be sure to check out this guide to eating out in France for tips and information on tipping, reading a menu, French table manners, and more basics.
+And be sure to check out my practical guide to eating out in France, for tips and essential info on tipping, reading a menu, French table manners, and more dining-out basics.

 Hope you brought your appetite!
 Read on, and bon appétit.